 Book Chapters

-Forthcoming 2021.
+2021.
 “When is a House?
 In Seven Figures”

 Institution is a Verb: A Panoply Performance Lab Compilation, Esther Neff, Ayana Evans, Tsedaye Makonnen, Elizabeth Lamb, eds.
 (New York: The Operating System)